5 Gorgeous Red Lipsticks to Complement Every Skin Tone

 For Dark Skin

-For darker tones, PAT McGRATH LABS MatteTrance Lipstick in Guinevere, which sells for $40 at Sephora, is a must-have.
+For darker tones, PAT McGRATH LABS MatteTrance Lipstick in Guinevere ($38, Sephora) is a must-have.
 This deep red looks great on its own, or you can top it with a gloss for a little more bang.

 Deep, rich hues, like burgundy and brick, make darker skin tones glow.
 Steer clear of anything super bright, which can seem too harsh and dramatic.